ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 His breath catches, and the bond surges, his devotion and loyalty, his affection and lust all flooding through in waves that make her dizzy.

-She pulls him up to her before he can speak, before he can question or doubt, and kisses him.
-His mouth opens under hers instantly, yielding and hungry, and she lances him with a heat of her own; her want, her certainty, her absolute faith in what they could build together.
+She doesn't give him time to speak, to question or doubt; she bends down, pulling his face up from her lap and crashing her mouth against his.
+He's still on his knees before her, head lifting to meet her, and his mouth opens under hers instantly, yielding and hungry, and she lances him with a heat of her own; her want, her certainty, her absolute faith in what they could build together.
 His hands slide up her sides, trembling slightly, encapsulating her like a sentinel *or* her predator, she can't tell.

-When she pulls back just enough to speak, their lips still brushing, she whispers into his mouth and into the bond simultaneously:

-*"We could light a beacon, you could guide us away from death—on our wings rides the future we deserve."*

-She feels his fingers hook into the waistband of her sparring leathers, tentative at first, then determined.
-She hadn't noticed them moving there but she feels it now, feels the intent blazing through him as he starts working them down her hips.
+Sloane feels his fingers hook into the waistband of her sparring leathers, tentative at first, then determined.
+She hadn't noticed them moving there but she feels it now, feels the intent blazing through him as he starts working them down her hips from where he still kneels on the floor.
 She fights it reflexively.
-Her hands catching his wrists, the motion half protest and half encouragement but his grip is sure and she's equally willing, her body arching into him even as she squirms.
+Her hands catching his wrists, the motion half protest and half encouragement but his grip is sure and she's equally willing.

-*"You... are you pushing for Tyrrish independence?"* His voice in her mind is awed; breathless, *"Are we meant to be martyrs?"*
+*"You... are you pushing for Tyrrish independence?"* His voice in her mind is awed, breathless.

-*"Wouldn't you rather die than participate in whatever narrative Navarre is spinning?
-That and you're the one who said I could use you."*
+*"Wouldn't you rather die than actively participate in whatever narrative Navarre is spinning?"*

-Sloane squeals when he yanks her pants down in one decisive movement, taking her with them, and they tumble from the sofa onto the plush rug below.
-She's left with her lower back splayed across the couch, legs wide, her hair sticking to the cushions.
-The bond explodes into unbearable heat the moment his palms make contact with her bare thighs, calloused and melting hot against her skin.

 His fingers catch the hem of her panties and she feels him shake with restraint, with want, with the flashes of feeling and yearning crashing through their connection so intensely she can't tell where hers end and his begin.

 It's just them.

 Only them.

-He puts her in the same position he had her in last night: on her back with her knees at the sides of her head, wholly exposed to him.
-Sloane feels the velvet of the sofa cushions against her shoulder blades, the carpet biting into the small of her back, and the weight of Dain's grip locking her open until the thought of resisting collapses into a breathless ache that ripples through her limbs.
+Dain doesn't need to move from his knees; his arms are long enough, his reach broad enough, that he simply pulls her toward the edge of the sofa and positions her there.
+She's struck by how easily he does it, how much bigger he is than her, than most riders she's trained with.
+He folds her back against the cushions, her knees already lifting, and she's helpless to do anything but let him.

+It's just like last night.

-*"I'll give you everything you ask for."*
+*"I'll do anything you ask, Sloane."*

 Her lungs stutter when he presses her thighs higher, the strain delicious, the burn of her muscles a clarifying blaze that throws every nerve into sharp relief.
 She *likes* it. *Gods*, she likes it far too much, the helplessness that is not fear but permission, the way his palms bracket her behind her knees like iron cuffs.
 The realization flares through her and the bond answers with an incandescent surge that scatters coherent thought; she wants to be caged there, wants to feel him lose himself, wants to know how long he would hold her down if she begged for it.

 How much harder he would restrain her if she fought against it.

-The question unravels before she can swallow it: does he like her like this?
+She wonders, does he like her like this?
 Does he want her spread and pliant, offered up entirely to him, unable to fend him off even if she tried?
 The idea takes root and blooms into molten submission, curling low in her belly until she is dizzy from craving the approval she feels pulsing from him in the bond's white-hot beat.

+Something else snags at the edge of her awareness, an anecdote unmentioned from their earlier conversation that won't let go.
+All this planning, all these alliances, all this building—it means nothing if they can't actually win.
+And winning means finding the one person who could turn the tide.
+The only person who actively stands a chance against the Duchess of Tyrrendor.

-"We *have* to find Xaden, Dain." her eyes roll when his thumb finds her clit and he pushes upwards, towards her naval, "We can't win against him especially if they have him."
+"We *have* to help Violet find Xaden, Dain." her eyes roll when his tongue dips across her pelvis and he pushes upwards, "We can't win against him especially if they have him."

-She presses at him in their shared pathway and the the flittering white fog of the bond explodes into scattered shards of her emotion, of her desperation.
-She needs to get this out, she's not done talking—
+She presses at him in their shared pathway and the flittering white fog of the bond explodes into scattered shards of her emotion, of her desperation.
+She needs to get this out, she's not done talking—Gods, his tongue is hot and heavy and wet, the slick slide of it against her most sensitive places, his breath hot against the inside of her thighs, and she can't—

-*"Don't mention other men while my hands are on you."* Dain bites, spreading her wider and lowering his face to her naval and the sight is debilitating.
-He looks like he could start drooling, he looks *rabid* especially at the mentioning of Xaden, and even worse when she wiggles away from his fingers,
+*"Don't mention other men while my hands are on you."* Dain bites, spreading her wider and lowering his face to her navel and the sight is debilitating.
+He looks like he could start drooling, he looks *rabid* especially at the mentioning of Xaden, and even worse when she wiggles away from his mouth,

-*"He's the reason we're doing the Barrens fly-by, under the guise that the Reds want to observe the condition of their where their ancestral hatching ground is; though it's also a truth."*
+*"He's the reason we're doing the Barrens fly-by, under the guise that the Reds want to observe the condition of their ancestral hatching ground; though it's also a truth."*

-His stare is heavy, bold with newfound anger and Sloane's belly flops; she attempts to cover herself but Dain bats her hands away and recovers it's place behind her knees once more with growing annoyance.
+His stare is heavy, bold with newfound anger and Sloane's belly flops; she attempts to cover herself but Dain bats her hands away and recovers its place behind her knees once more with growing annoyance.

 Sloane can't help but want to push more buttons seeing his visceral reaction,

 *"Think he'll accept that I've chosen you?"* she purrs, eyes locked on his, mouth curving into a provoking grin.

-Dain shimmies up to his knees, eyes dragging across her most private parts, reverent and ruthless all at once, and her stomach dips in greedy anticipation as his lashes lower and his jaw slackens.
+Dain shifts forward on his knees, eyes dragging across her most private parts, reverent and ruthless all at once, and her stomach dips in greedy anticipation as his lashes lower and his jaw slackens.

 *"I don't give a single fuck what Riorson thinks, Sloane.
 Or anyone else,"* He growls as his gaze collides with hers, the russet burning down to glacial amber as every trace of tenderness freezes out.